dotlang/language/doc/RFE.md

-? - Question: What comes on the right side of `:` when defining a type alias? can I put a generic function on the right side?
+? - Question: What comes on the right side of `:` when defining a type alias? can I put a generic function on the right side? no. type alias is for named types. `identifier : identifier`